quat1024/garden/garden/lean_functions.md

 The `universe` statement is a bit of a parser hack.
 Even though the `universe` statement appears at file-level, `u` and `v` stand for fresh universe variables in every type definition they appear in.

 When you use an undefined lowercase Greek letter as a type variable, Lean assumes it comes from a fresh type universe.

+All of this is probably wrong because I haven't looked into type universes very much.